 “The exhibition is an excellent study of the artists influences, his practices and processes and will give visitors a greater understanding of the man, modern art and what it means to live a creative life’.
 The Hon Simon Crean MP (Federal Minister for the Arts).

 I have to agree with all of the above.
 The exhibition is astounding and moving.
 And I really did feel privileged to be able to see it.
 Whilst I first learnt about Picasso back in school and had looked at his work and his impact on modern art history and practice whilst at college I had never become a real fan, and was perhaps naieve in my understanding of his significance.
 But upon reading an incredibly in-depth biography (by Patrick O'Brian) over the last few months I was immediately struck by a person completely set apart- a person who was truly prolific from childhood.
 It seeped out of him at every moment.
 He pushed boundaries.
 He was courageous and confident and completely independent of trends.
 So whilst walking through this exhibition after immersing myself in his work and life, I was totally inspired- not necessarily by his particular style, but by his truly creative life.
+I walked away completely challenged to make no more excuses.

 This exhibition is like getting a sneak peak into the soul of the man.
 Not only does it span his entire career, more than 70 years of artmaking, but these are pieces that were kept in Picassos own private collection until his death.
 These are 'Picasso's Picassos.'
 (Interestingly, these works were gifted to the French state by his family after he died in lieu of taxes.)
 So whilst Picasso is famous for saying that every painting is like a page from his diary, you can't help but feel that this is most true of these works which the artist had held onto for himself for so long.